russelltheprogrammer/tax-projection-individual-docs/README.md

 - Charity Other: This is an adjustment in the input section in case you want to adjust your total charitable donations number.

 - Other Itemized Deductions: Any other itemized deductions not listed above.
-- State Portfolio Deductions **(SL)**: Portfolio deductions limited to 2% of adjusted gross income which are disallowed on the Federal level due to the passing of TCJA in 2017.
-Some states still allow this deduction.
-Common deductions would be tax preparation fees, investment management/advisory fees, unreimbursed employee business expenses, safe deposit box rentals, business dues/subscriptions, union dues, and other expenses.
+- State Portfolio Deductions **(SL)**: These are deductions limited to 2% of adjusted gross income, which are no longer allowed at the federal level due to the Tax Cuts and Jobs Act (TCJA) of 2017.
+However, some states continue to permit these deductions such as New York.
+Common types of state portfolio deductions include tax preparation fees, investment management/advisory fees, unreimbursed employee business expenses, safe deposit box rentals, business dues/subscriptions, union dues, and other similar expenses.
+Note: This summary focuses on common deductions and does not encompass all specific use cases included in the instructions.
 - State Specific Itemized Deductions: Any other state itemized deductions not listed above.

 ##### FEDERAL OTHER